configcat/docs/website/docs/advanced/cli.md

 :::info
 You can change the output format of several command's result to JSON with the `--json` option, like: `configcat flag ls --json`.
 See more about these commands in the <a target="_blank" href="https://configcat.github.io/cli/">command reference documentation</a>.
 :::

+## Scan & Upload Code References
+You can use the CLI to scan your repository for feature flag and setting usages in your own source code, and upload them to ConfigCat.
+You can read more about this feature [here](/docs/advanced/code-references/overview).

 ## Examples
 Here are a few examples showing the true power of the CLI.